Marco Tábuas: Coaching career

 Tábuas coached at Gouveia from July 2014 to June 2015, and then at Eléctrico from July 2015 to April 2016.
-In July 2016, he was appointed as goalkeeping coach at English League One club Port Vale by manager Bruno Ribeiro.
+In July 2016, he was appointed as goalkeeping coach at English League One club Port Vale by Portuguese manager Bruno Ribeiro.
 He departed Vale Park after Ribeiro resigned in December 2016.
+In November 2017, Tábuas became goalkeeping coach at Cova da Piedade under the same manager, Bruno Ribeiro.
+In October 2018, Tábias once again became goalkeeping coach under Ribeiro, this time at Vitória Setúbal's U-19 team.
+Later he also acted as goalkeeping coach at the club's first team under Sandro Mendes's management.